johnbender/writing/_posts/2012-10-09-math-envy-and-coffeescripts-foibles.md

   _edit_last: "1"
 ---

 At Strange Loop 2011 while participating in a [language panel (5:06)](http://www.infoq.com/presentations/Language-Panel) Jeremy Ashkenas was asked, "What is the worst idea that was ever introduced into programming languages that continues to afflict us today?"
 He responded, "... mathematics envy".
 I can't completely disagree with Mr. Ashkenas.
-Math appears to get in the way on occasion [!!].
-Even so it struck me as an odd response given that much of computing is built on the work of great mathematicians [!!].
+Math appears to get in the way on occasion [1].
+Even so it struck me as an odd response given that much of computing is built on the work of great mathematicians.
 For an example look no further than the [inner workings](kwingolog.org/archives/2011/08/02/a-closer-look-at-crankshaft-v8s-optimizing-compiler) of V8's optimizing compiler that runs a lot of Jeremy's code.

 Fast forward a year and issues with CoffeeScript's flexible syntax start popping up in [blog](http://surana.wordpress.com/2011/02/08/coffeescript-oddities/) [posts](http://ceronman.com/2012/09/17/coffeescript-less-typing-bad-readability/).
 Interactions between whitespace, operators, comprehensions, and lambda declarations appear to be a source of runtime confusion.
 To be fair it seems that they are rarely the cause of serious problems, but it left me wondering if they could have been avoided during the creation of the language.
 That is, could the timely application of mathematics have prevented these problems early in CoffeeScript's genesis?